ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

-- In the SLAM Boxes example, every time you tap on a plane, more colorful animated cubes appear.
 - If you tap on the yellow center cube of any group of cubes, the group will start to spin.
+- In the SLAM Boxes example, every time you tap somewhere on a plane, more colorful animated cubes appear.

+.

 ![AR-vosExamples2](/images/SLAM_3a_800h.png)

  .

-The SLAM technology will make sure the boxes stay where you put them by tapping.
-So you can walk around the cubes and see them from the other side.
+The SLAM technology will make sure the boxes stay where you put them, and you can walk around the cubes and see them from the other side.
+So for instance if you had placed a 3D sculpture as an augment in the room, you could walk around it and see it from all sides.